midnightfreddie/McpeTool/readme.md

 - Blanked out db, only put in very simple row of chunks
 	- level.dat still in place
 	- Game spawned the player on the chunk ground and generated surrounding terrain

-## Use

-- Unzip an .mcworld file--rename it to .mcworld.zip if needed--so that the "db" folder is accessible.
-(In the future this utility may be able to read from .mcworld files directly.)

-- `McpeTool keys path/to/db` - This will list the keys in the LevelDB world store.
-Sample partial output:

-		[11 0 0 0 255 255 255 255 48]
-		[11 0 0 0 255 255 255 255 118]
-		[12 0 0 0 254 255 255 255 48]
-		[12 0 0 0 254 255 255 255 118]
-		[12 0 0 0 255 255 255 255 48]
-		[12 0 0 0 255 255 255 255 118]
-		BiomeData
-		mVillages
-		portals
-		~local_player
-		[244 255 255 255 0 0 0 0 48]
-		[244 255 255 255 0 0 0 0 49]
-		[244 255 255 255 0 0 0 0 118]
-		[244 255 255 255 252 255 255 255 48]
-		[244 255 255 255 252 255 255 255 118]
-		[245 255 255 255 2 0 0 0 48]

-- `McpeTool api path/to/db` - Starts httpd daemon on localhost:8080.
-Any web requests to it will return a JSON-endoded list of keys in the database (each base64-encoded)
-- `McpeTool` shows the help screen:

-		NAME:
-		   MCPE Tool - A utility to access Minecraft Pocket Edition .mcworld exported world files.

-		USAGE:
-		   McpeTool.exe [global options] command [command options] [arguments...]

-		VERSION:
-		   0.0.0

-		COMMANDS:
-			 keys, k       Lists all keys in the database.
-Be sure to include the path to the db, e.g. 'McpeTool keys db' develop, dev  Random thing the dev is working on api, www      Open world and start http API.
-Hit control-c to exit. help, h       Shows a list of commands or help for one command

-		GLOBAL OPTIONS:
-		   --help, -h     show help
-		   --version, -v  print the version

-## Goals

-I don't know.
-My original impulse was to create simple block structures--mob spawners, perhaps--in an existing world.
-And to create a flat survival world.
-Step one was to see if I could even access the world data, and surprisingly I can, so now I'll continue tinkering and seeing what I can read and later what I can write into the world.

-Whatever is done, I expect it to mostly be command-line based or at least batch-oriented and not like in-game creative mode or MCEdit.

-Some possible near-term goals:

-- Modularize world access
-	- Allow get/put of individual terrain blocks (no entity/expanded data yet)
-	- Wrap chunk read/write calls
-- Allow reading/writing .mcworld files without manual unzip/zip
-- Auto-detect if provided path is a world directory, LevelDB directory or zipped exported world
-- Print simple statistics on the world (numbers of block types; player/spawn location)

-Some potential long-term goals:

-- Replace terrain blocks with other types
-- Place complete structures
-- Convert Anvil worlds to MCPE
-    - This wasn't originally a goal of mine, but it seems to have some interest from others
-    - The [jteeuwen/mctools](https://github.com/jteeuwen/mctools) repo is unstarred, but his other projects are well-starred and the project well-documented.
-I'll look at its Anvil module for this purpose.
-    - Create a new playable world
-        - And by playable I mean the game will load it and place the player
-        - The world itself will probably be very simple and flat
-	- First problem: Anvil worlds are 256 blocks high while PE worlds are 128 blocks high.
-- Visualizations, likely via JSON output files to be read by a web browser page to generate with d3 or similar library
-    - Overhead map
-    - Simple 3d representation

 ## Notes